IgniteUI/app-builder-docfx/en/single-page-apps-and-navigation.md

     </div>
 </section>

 Another Indigo.Design App Builder feature is the single-page apps and navigation.
-Unlike a page-based design approach, Indigo Design App Builder lets you create separate views that are injected or switched based on how users navigate.
+Unlike a page-based design approach, App Builder lets you create separate views that are injected or switched based on how users navigate.
 To see this action, you can create a new app using the create new application button, then select one of the default layouts that shows a top navigation defined.

 <img class="responsive-img" src="./images/add-layout-preset.png" srcset="./images/add-layout-preset-@2x.png 2x" />
 <p style="text-align:center;">Add layout preset from the Menu button, then select Create New App</p>